 Submitting pull requests⚓︎

-If you have created a bug fix or an improvement for our software you can create a pull request (or a merge request in GitLab’s terminology).
-We will review your code and possibly incorporate it to our code (if it will comply our code guidelines and we will find it useful).
+If you have created a bug fix or an improvement for our software, you can create a pull request (or a merge request in GitLab’s terminology).
+We will review your code and possibly incorporate it into our code (if it will comply with our code guidelines and if we find it useful).

 Please follow our rules for creating

-Before merging, we may ask you to do some modifications or do such changes ourself.
-We may also request explanation of used method, programming techniques, algorithms and so on.
+Before merging, we may ask you to do some modifications or do such changes ourselves.
+We may also request an explanation of the used methods, programming techniques, algorithms, etc.

-Whatever way you choose we welcome your contributions.
-If you don’t feel to be prepared to work on our code please create an issue about your topic.
+Whatever way you choose, we welcome your contributions.
+If you don’t feel prepared to work on our code, please create an issue about your topic.

-Some of our repositories are mirrored to GitHub.
-It is not feasible to mirror every single repository we have as setup is done manually at the moment.
-But if you have an account on GitHub you can use it to fork one of our project hosted on this server and create a pull request there.
+All our public repositories are mirrored to GitHub.
+If you have an account on GitHub, you can use it to fork one of our projects hosted on this server and create a pull request there.

 Using any public git repository hosting⚓︎

 If you don’t have and don’t want to create an account on the above described servers but have write access to any publicly available

 git server you can utilize this way.
 Simply clone the project you want to improve, do your changes and push your commits to that server.
 Then send us the URL where your branch is located.